ispoljari/linear-array/README.md

 The _linearArray_ method no longer exists and it is not imported directly from the library.

-Instead, a module called `lineArr` is imported and it contains a set of methods.
-See the **Usage** section on what they are and how they are used.

 The closes equivalent to the old `linearArray` method is now `fillSeqNaturalNumbers`

 **NEW FEATURES:**

-This update has 4 new methods which can be accessed through the `lineArr` module.
+This update has 4 new methods:

-- `lineArr.fillSeqNaturalNumbers`
+- `fillSeqNaturalNumbers`

-- `lineArr.isSeqNaturalNumbers`
+- `isSeqNaturalNumbers`

-- `lineArr.fillStepSequenceWithOffset`
+- `fillStepSequenceWithOffset`

-- `lineArr.isStepSequenceWithOffset`
+- `isStepSequenceWithOffset`

+See the **Usage** section on what they are and how they are used.

 ## About